mustafah15/coding-challenge/README.md

 only orders service is tested the reason why is that this is almost where all the logic happens however this is super minimal approach to see through and just make sure all dots are connected and **not enough by any mean for a production service
 **

+## todos
+- [ ] add more e2e test
+- [ ] if there enough domain information abstract order into a separate domain class